Farallones Sanctuary Wildlife Expedition

-We are celebrating Sharktober and the return of the white sharks after their annual migration, and all wildlife in our Sanctuary!
-Coastal upwelling is making this year another of the more productive years in our Sanctuary -with Blue, Fin and Humpback Whales feeding nearshore, happy fledging seabirds and nice fat pinnipeds in our Greater Farallones National Marine Sanctuary.
-See and learn about marine wildlife from plankton to whales.
-Join us exiting beneath the Golden Gate for amazing photo and wildlife observation opportunities entering the Greater Farallones National Marine Sanctuary on a modern day Natural History expedition.
+Celebrate Sharktober and the return of the white sharks after their annual migration, and all wildlife in our Sanctuary!
+Coastal upwelling is making this year another of the more productive years in our Sanctuary, with Blue, Fin and Humpback Whales feeding nearshore, happy fledging seabirds and nice fat pinnipeds in our Greater Farallones National Marine Sanctuary.
+See and learn about marine wildlife from plankton to sharks.
+Join us exiting beneath the Golden Gate for amazing photo and wildlife observation opportunities entering the Greater Farallones National Marine Sanctuary on a modern-day Natural History expedition.

 ABOUT THESE EXPEDITIONS Join veteran Shark Conservationist and Naturalist David McGuire and other wildlife specialists celebrating sharks and all ocean life on a life-changing expedition into the Gulf of the Farallones for whales, wildlife and our finny friends.
 These events are surface viewing on a US Coast Guard inspected vessel, the AMIGO, departing from San Francisco near the Fisherman's Wharf.
-This is not a SE Farallon Isalnd Trip, it is a coastal whale, shark and are Farallon Sanctuary expedition.
+These are not shark cage diving or visits ashore on the wildlife refuge.

 Once leaving the Bay our mission is to travel up the Marin shoreline seeeking feeding humpback whales and seeking white sharks to surface view, but there is no guarantee.
 Conditions may change and alter the destination in the Gulf of the Farallones to areas with wildlife along the Marin coastline and in the Greater Farallones National Marine Sanctuary.
 On this trip we will investigate the Marin County shoreline as far as Drakes Bay and into deeper waters for whales and wildlife.
 Refunds are not available once we have passed beneath the Golden Gate.